Last updated on : 09 Jul, 2025

 Chicken soup is a time-tested remedy for colds and nasal congestion.
 Its warmth and hydration help loosen mucus and soothe irritated nasal tissues.
 The steam from the soup clears nasal passages, while the soup itself contains compounds like cysteine, an amino acid that reduces inflammation in the respiratory system.
 Packed with vitamins, minerals, and antioxidants, chicken soup boosts immune function, helping the body fight off infections more effectively and speeding up recovery.

 Get your generic and branded medicines for blocked nose by uploading your prescription on Truemeds and avail yourself of a free teleconsultation from our expert doctors on our online pharmacy – Truemeds.
-You can also download our Truemeds app.
-Also, save up to 72% on your medicine purchase by choosing the best alternative, as recommended by our expert doctors.
+You can also download our Truemeds app and save up to 72% on your medicine purchase by choosing the best alternative, as recommended by our expert doctors.

 Disclaimer: The information given in this article is true to our best knowledge.
 Still, we recommend you consult your doctor first before taking any treatment for a blocked nose mentioned in this article.
 Also, it is important to note that some remedies may not be suitable for everyone, so it’s best to consult your doctor before trying a new treatment.